danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions1.md

 The correct answer is **2.
 Use Kafka Connect with a mix of Source Connectors suitable for each regional system's technology to ingest data directly into Kafka.**

 ## Question 8:
-- 1. online media platform wishes to analyze user interactions (clicks, views, and comments) in real-time to dynamically adjust content recommendations.
+An online media platform wishes to analyze user interactions (clicks, views, and comments) in real-time to dynamically adjust content recommendations.
 The platform generates a high volume of interaction data, necessitating scalable and real-time processing.
 What architecture best suits this requirement?

 1. Utilize a Kafka Connect Source Connector to ingest interaction data into Kafka, then process this data with Kafka Streams to update content recommendations in real-time.
 2. Directly stream interaction data into Kafka using a custom API, then use ksqlDB to perform real-time analysis and generate content recommendations.
 3. Implement batch processing jobs to periodically analyze interaction data stored in an external database, and then use Kafka to distribute batch analysis results for content recommendation updates.
 4. Configure Kafka Connect Sink Connectors to collect interaction data into a big data platform first, then process the data using external stream processing tools before updating content recommendations.

 **Response:**